jenkinsci/helm-charts/charts/jenkins/README.md

 ### Consider using a custom image

-This chart allows the user to specify plugins, which should be installed however for production use cases one should consider to build a custom Jenkins image which has all required plugins pre-installed.
+This chart allows the user to specify plugins which should be installed.
+However, for production use cases one should consider to build a custom Jenkins image which has all required plugins pre-installed.
 This way you can be sure which plugins Jenkins is using when starting up and you avoid trouble in case of connectivity issues to the Jenkins update site.

 The [docker repository](https://github.com/jenkinsci/docker) for the Jenkins image contains [documentation](https://github.com/jenkinsci/docker#preinstalling-plugins) how to do it.